awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_TranscriptResultStream.md

 Type: Exception
 Required: No

+ **ServiceUnavailableException**   <a name="transcribe-Type-streaming_TranscriptResultStream-ServiceUnavailableException"></a>
+Service is currently unavailable\.
+Try your request later\.
+Type: Exception
+Required: No

  **TranscriptEvent**   <a name="transcribe-Type-streaming_TranscriptResultStream-TranscriptEvent"></a>
 A portion of the transcription of the audio stream\.
 Events are sent periodically from Amazon Transcribe to your application\.
 The event can be a partial transcription of a section of the audio stream, or it can be the entire transcription of that portion of the audio stream\.
 Type: [TranscriptEvent](API_streaming_TranscriptEvent.md) object